-Zohydro falls under new scheduling and regulation of ER/LA (Extended Release/Long Acting) opioid guidelines.
-Where Physicians get training and a follow up study should be ongoing by Pharma company to monitor misuse, overdose and death.
-It may have some impact in increasing opioid abuse but the jury is still out.
+Zohydro falls under new scheduling and regulation of ER/LA (Extended-Release/Long-Acting) opioid guidelines.
+Where Physicians get training and a follow-up study should be ongoing by Pharma company to monitor misuse, overdose, and death.
+It may have some impact on increasing opioid abuse but the jury is still out.

 Do you think specific seasons impact opioid abuse/dependence (winter, holiday season) – do you think it’s more prevalent during certain times of the year, or not?

-Recreationally, some people may use on occasion or during the holidays but that’s just misuse not dependence, however, it can lead to full blown dependence if continued for an extended period of time.
+Recreationally, some people may use it on occasion or during the holidays but that’s just misuse not dependence, however, it can lead to full-blown dependence if continued for an extended period of time.

-What are main signs/symptoms of opioid abuse in women to look out for?
+What are the main signs/symptoms of opioid abuse in women to look out for?

-Usually they become sleepy and not alert, have slurred speech, possibly constipated, and have constricted or pinpoint pupils.
+Usually, they become sleepy and not alert, have slurred speech, are possibly constipated, and have constricted or pinpoint pupils.
 These are the main sign and symptoms to look for.

 What are some ways to help prevent opioid abuse/dependence?
 What are steps to take if someone thinks they are dependent on/abusing opioids?